Hardy Pampas Grass

 One of the loveliest ornamental grasses, superb as accent, screen or architectural specimen.
 Long, showy, silvery white silky plumes have gorgeous autumn coloring.
 Foliage has a clumping habit.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Control weeds until the plants have filled in.
-Feed with a general purpose fertilizer.Pruning time: spring.Light Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+Feed with a general purpose fertilizer.Pruning time: spring.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.
 Tolerates mild drought, once established.

 - History & LoreHistory:Part of the sugarcane family, it is native to North Africa and the Mediterranean in Southern Europe. .